AroshXR/AroshXR/README.md

 - 👋 Hi, I’m Aroshana
 - 👀 I’m interested in IT & Music
-- 🌱 I’m currently studying at two universities
+- 🌱 I’m currently studying at SLIIT University.
-- 🎓 [B.Sc.(Maths, Applied Maths, Computer Science) in University of Sri Jayawardenapura] - Dropped Out(1yr 2sem)
+- 🎓 [B.Sc.(hons)in Information Technology at SLIIT(UG)]
-- 🎓 [B.Sc. in Information Technology in SLIIT]
+- 🎓 [B.Sc.(hons) in physical sciences at University of Sri Jayawardenapura] - Dropped Out(1yr 2sem)
 - 💞️ I’m looking to collaborate on new software engineering projects.
 - 📫 How to reach me ...
 - 📫 LinkedIn [www.linkedin.com/in/aroshana-sandeep-96463623b]